-When I sat down to write the recipe, my thoughts turned to Thanksgiving.
-The bread stuffing my Mom made at Thanksgiving started with sautéing onions, celery and apples.
+My thoughts turned to Thanksgiving when I was developing this recipe.
+The bread stuffing my Mom made at Thanksgiving starts with sautéing onions, celery and apples.
 It’s an intoxicating aroma and an especially evocative one for me.
 That’s how the apples came to be in the meatloaf.
 Sage is also an herb I associate with Thanksgiving and it seemed logical to add it to the recipe.

 Meatloaf can be made ahead of time and left in the refrigerator overnight.
 Even better, make up two or three in one batch, wrap tightly and freeze.
-The meatloaf goes directly to the preheated oven from the freezer.
-Plan an extra 30 minutes cooking time, depending on the size of the loaf.
+Unwrap and the meatloaf goes directly to the preheated oven from the freezer.
+Plan an extra 10-15 minutes cooking time, depending on the size of the loaf.

 The honey mustard glaze complements both the turkey and the apples.
 With a little experimentation, I like a 2:1 ratio of mustard to honey.
 A little kick and not too sweet, use a mild-flavored honey such as clover.

 The glaze goes on the meatloaf about ten minutes before it’s done.
 Aim for an internal temperature of around 155 degrees F.